Nate Colbert: Professional career

-Colbert was the first star for the Padres and remains the franchise's career home run leader with 163.
-He also ranks among the top-10 in club history in RBIs (481), slugging percentage (.469), games played (866), runs scored (442) and base on balls (350).
+Colbert was the first star for the Padres and remained the franchise's career home run leader (163) until 2024, when it was broken by Manny Machado.
+Colbert also ranks among the top-10 in club history in RBIs (481), slugging percentage (.469), games played (866), runs scored (442) and base on balls (350).
 He was inducted as part of the inaugural class of the San Diego Padres Hall of Fame in 1999.

 In 10 seasons covering 1,004 games, Colbert compiled a .243 average, 173 home runs, and 520 RBIs.
 He played on nine consecutive last-place teams from 1968 to 1976.

 Later life

 After his playing career, Colbert spent several years as a hitting instructor for the Padres during spring training.
 He later coached for them in the minor leagues, serving as a hitting coach with the Wichita Pilots (AA) and a first base coach for the Riverside Red Wave (A) from 1987 to 1990.
 He also became an ordained minister after graduating from St. Louis Baptist College (now Missouri Baptist University), and worked with disadvantaged youths.
 In 1991, Colbert pled guilty to committing fraud on bank loan documents, and he served a six-month sentence at a medium-security penitentiary in Lompoc, California.